Clash of the Titans (2010 film): Cast

-Luke Evans plays Apollo, god of music, the sun, dance and archery and a son of Zeus.
-Danny Huston and Alexander Siddig appear briefly as Poseidon, god of the sea, and Hermes, god of roads and travelers.
-Ross Mullan, Robin Berry and Graham Hughes play the three Stygian Witches, who are based on the Graeae Pemphredo, Enyo and Deino.
-Supermodels Agyness Deyn and Natalia Vodianova make brief appearances as Aphrodite, the goddess of love and beauty, and the monstrous Medusa, one of the fearsome Gorgons, respectively.
-Izabella Miko has a non-speaking role as Athena, the goddess of wisdom and knowledge.

 Production

 The Clash of the Titans remake project started in 2002 under producer Adam Schroeder and writers John Glenn and Travis Wright.
 They wanted to drop the "cheesy chessboard manipulation of characters" by the gods.
 Wright and Glenn described their story as "an adventure film with religious elements".
 Producer Basil Iwanyk revived the project in 2006 with a rewrite by Travis Beacham, a fan of the original, who intended the script to be "darker and more realistic".
 Lawrence Kasdan and director Stephen Norrington signed on in 2007.
 Kasdan gave the script another rewrite from the Beacham version.
 But Norrington was unsure about his direction for the project because he did not grow up with the original.
 Leterrier, who did, contacted Norrington through their shared agent about replacing him.
 By June 2008 Leterrier joined the project and Warner Bros. greenlit the film.
 Leterrier noted the original Clash of the Titans inspired the climax of his previous film The Incredible Hulk – a battle in a burnt-down courtroom with temple-like columns – and has compared modern superheroes to Greek mythology.

 Writers Phil Hay and Matt Manfredi took over the script during July 2008 and used Beacham's draft as a starting point.
 They focused on the mythology and telling the story through Leterrier's eyes.
 Hay and Manfredi had to rewrite the script in less than a year using a very active process.
-Leterrier sought Ray Harryhausen's involvement, and reunited with Hulk concept artist Aaron Sims, who had already been working on Clash of the Titans with Norrington.
+Leterrier sought Ray Harryhausen's involvement.
+He also reunited with Hulk concept artist Aaron Sims, who had already been working on Clash of the Titans with Norrington.